 Reforms to the Research Excellence Framework (REF) and the development of the Knowledge Exchange Framework (KEF)

 The REF governs one of the two complementary funding streams of the UK’s dual support system for research, providing block grants that can be used flexibly by institutions to support a sustainable high quality research environment, according to its research strategy.

 While its positive contributions to driving up research quality have been acknowledged, the REF is widely blamed for creating perverse incentives in the research system that are damaging to research excellence.
-Lord Stern was asked to review the system and published his findings last year.
-The Funding Councils are now consulting on ways to implement Stern’s recommendations.
+Lord Stern was asked to review the system and published his findings in 2016.
 While it is not possible to remove all perverse incentives, and any assessment system is likely to have some unintended consequences, the Society agrees with the Stern review that an institutionally-focused REF that fully uncouples researchers and outputs can better incentivise the behaviours and environments that drive high-quality science.
-Read the Society’s recommendations in full, and views from one of the grant-holders we’ve involved in their development.
+Read the Society’s recommendations on both REF 2021 and future framework exercises in full.